 Significant costs associated with software acquired are deferred and amortised on a straight-line basis over the period of their expected benefit and are classified as a finite life intangible asset.
-Software is amortised over a 3 to 5 year period.
+Software is amortised over a 3 to 5 year period, beginning once the asset is configured and available for use by the organisation.